-The HHS Pandemic Influenza Plan will provide the framework for IDPH-issued guidance on infection control measures for healthcare settings including:
+The USHHS Pandemic Influenza Plan will provide the framework for IDPH-issued guidance on infection control measures for health care settings, including:

-- Isolation of infectious patients in private rooms or cohort units;
+- Isolation of infectious patients in private rooms or cohort units

-- Selection and use of PPE;
+- Selection and use of PPE

-- Hand hygiene and safe work practices;
+- Hand hygiene and safe work practices

-- Cleaning and disinfection of environmental surfaces;
+- Cleaning and disinfection of environmental surfaces

-- Handling of laboratory specimens;
+- Handling of laboratory specimens

-- Post-mortem-care;
+- Post-mortem-care

-- Restricting visitors;
+- Restricting visitors

-- Educating patients and healthcare staff;
+- Educating patients and health care staff

-- Cohorting healthcare workers assigned to an outbreak unit;
+- Cohorting health care workers assigned to an outbreak unit

-- Screening of persons entering the healthcare facility who may be infected with pandemic influenza; and
+- Screening of persons entering the health care facility who may be infected with pandemic influenza

-- Detection and control of nosocomial transmission of pandemic influenza.
+- Detection and control of nosocomial transmission of pandemic influenza

-Settings where persons with pandemic influenza might seek and receive healthcare services (e.g., hospitals, emergency departments, out-patient facilities, residential care facilities, and homes) should implement basic infection control principles to prevent the spread of pandemic influenza.
+Settings where persons with pandemic influenza might seek and receive health care services (e.g., hospitals, emergency departments, outpatient facilities, residential care facilities and homes) should implement basic infection control principles to prevent the spread of pandemic influenza.
 Basic infection control principles include:

-- 1) Limit contact between infected and non-infected persons through: - a) Isolation precautions (i.e., Standard Precautions, Droplet Precautions, Contact Precautions, and Airborne Precautions as indicated). - b) Measures which promote spatial separation in common areas (i.e., sit or stand as far away as possible - at least three feet - from potentially infectious persons). - 2) Protect persons caring for influenza patients in healthcare settings from contact with the pandemic influenza virus.
-Persons who must be in contact should: - a) Wear a mask for close contact with infectious patients. - b) Use Contact and Airborne Precautions, including the use of N95 respirators, when appropriate. - c) Wear gloves (gown if necessary) for contact with respiratory secretions. - d) Perform hand hygiene after contact with infectious patients.
+- 1) Limit contact between infected and non infected persons through: - a) Isolation precautions (i.e., standard precautions, droplet precautions, contact precautions and airborne precautions, as indicated). - b) Measures which promote spatial separation in common areas (e.g., sit or stand as far away as possible at least 6 feet from potentially infectious persons). - 2) Exposure control by reducing the potential for exposure to the pandemic influenza virus by persons caring for influenza patients in health care settings.
+Persons caring for infectious patients should: - a) Wear a mask for close contact with infectious patients. - b) Use contact and airborne precautions, including the use of fit-tested N95 respirators (or greater respiratory protection) and eye protection, when appropriate.

-- 3) Contain infectious respiratory secretions: - a) Instruct persons who have "flu-like" symptoms to use Respiratory Hygiene/Cough Etiquette. - b) Promote use of masks by symptomatic persons in common areas (e.g., waiting rooms in physician offices or emergency departments) or when being transported (e.g., in emergency vehicles).
+- c) Wear gloves (gown if necessary) for contact with respiratory secretions. - d) Perform hand hygiene after contact with infectious patients. - 3) Control source by containing respiratory secretions: - a) Instruct persons who have "flu-like" symptoms to use respiratory hygiene/cough etiquette ("Cover Your Cough"). - b) Promote use of masks by symptomatic persons in common areas (e.g., waiting rooms in physician offices or hospital emergency departments) or when being transported (e.g., in emergency vehicles).

-IDPH will provide guidance on adapting Infection control practices to specific healthcare settings including:
+IDPH will provide guidance on adapting infection control practices to specific health care settings, including:

-- Nursing homes and other residential facilities; - Pre-hospital care (emergency medical services [EMS]); - Medical offices and other ambulatory care settings; - During the provision of professional home healthcare services; and - During the care of pandemic influenza patients in the home or in alternative care sites (e.g., schools, auditoriums, conference centers, hotels).
+- Nursing homes and other residential facilities - Prehospital care (emergency medical services [EMS]) - Medical offices and other ambulatory care settings - During the provision of professional home health care services - During the care of pandemic influenza patients in the home or in alternative care sites (e.g., schools, auditoriums, conference centers, hotels)

-IDPH will provide recommendations for infection control in schools, work places, and community settings.
+IDPH will provide recommendations for infection control in schools, work places and community settings.

-All support agencies will provide services as indicated in other plans developed under referenced authorities in support off this annex.
+All support agencies will provide services as indicated in other plans developed under referenced authorities in support of this annex.